HP141 Repair and comments by Sam, WB8ZDF

 In true amateur (A.K.A. cheapskate) fashion, I am also playing with reducing the filament emission on a tube that I have that is not real gassy, but bad enough to keep the blanking grid from ionizing.
 I want to see if I can limp a tube that's kinda gassy and get some more hours out of it by cutting down on the number of electrons availible inside.

-If anyone else knows anything to help us poor 141T owners, let us in on it.
-We faithfully lug our hulking units around with pride, only to be greeted by dim, fuzzy CRTs and the distinct odor of ozone eminating from the vent holes topside.
+We poor 141T owners faithfully lug our hulking units around with pride, only to be greeted by dim, fuzzy CRTs and the distinct odor of ozone eminating from the vent holes topside.

 Here is some added advice from a reader: